Softpanorama

 Tom Duff

-Try to write your scripts in a structured, coherent form, so they can be reorganized and tightened up as necessary.
-Some of the optimization techniques applicable to high-level languages may work for scripts, but others, such as loop unrolling, are mostly irrelevant.
+Try to write your scripts in a structured, coherent form, so they can be reorganized and reused as necessary.
+Borrow from somebody and use a standard header that explains that purpose of the script and document changes that you made.
 Above all, use common sense.

-The problem with bash is that it pretty baroque and there are just too many features that you need to remember. this command, that command and so on till infinity.
-As it is difficult to remember details of each bash has an on-line help feature that provides basic information about most of its built-in commands.
+The problem with bash is that it pretty baroque and there are just too many features that you need to remember.
+This command, that command and so on till infinity.
+It is difficult to remember details of each bash has an on-line help feature that provides basic information about most of its built-in commands.
 To see the help description for a particular command, enter

 help command